be9/blog-eng/_posts/2015-09-21-memory-leak.markdown

 {% endhighlight %}

 Looks like a bunch of pointers.
-Intel is little-endian, so most significant byte is at the end, so first line represents `0x7f1139dee134` number (the `0x7f113..` thing made me believe it's an address).
+Intel is little-endian, so most significant byte is at the end and first line represents `0x7f1139dee134` number (the `0x7f113..` thing made me believe it's an address).
 Helpful?
 Not much.